IoSL-INav/backend/README.md

 # IoSL - Indoor Navigation - backend

+## Setup

+Clone this repository to the desired location on your system.
+To include submodules this project uses, use the `--recursive` flag during cloning.

 Docker is used to containerize our backend services.
 Make sure docker and MongoDB are correctly installed on the host system.
 Start both the docker and the MongoDB service.

 ## Get dockerized application running